-Interns provide one at a time sessions.
-While CAPS has no explicit session limit, most students will be seen one time and invited to contact the provider in the future as needed.
+Interns provide One at a Time sessions.
+While SMH has no explicit session limit, most students will be seen one time and invited to contact that same (or another SMH) provider in the future as needed.
 For clients who need to be seen on an ongoing basis, the intern should discuss the case in supervision and document the rationale in the notes.
 Occasionally, interns will have the opportunity to see couples.

 Interns are able to carry up to 2 ongoing long-term clients during the year.
-These cases are selected through discussion with the intern's supervisor, in order to ensure that cases are appropriate for longer term care in CAPS.
+These cases are selected through discussion with the intern's supervisor, in order to ensure that cases are appropriate for longer term care in SMH.
 Over the internship year, an effort is made to provide interns with a wide range of clients with differing concerns and levels of severity.